Togohogo1-Archive/joshgone-music/docs/additional.md

 <a href="https://github.com/Togohogo1/joshgone-music/releases/tag/v2.0.0" target="_blank", title="Latest Update">:octicons-tag-24: v2.0.0</a>
 </sup>

+Seeks a short amount of time backwards into the song

 - mention the buffer
 - only can seek back a certain amount of time

+#### Arguments

+- `sec` – (Optional, Default = 5) The amount of seconds to seek backward into the current song.
+Limited from 1 to 15 seconds.

+#### Before Invoking Conditions

+- Bot must be in the process of playing something

 ### `sleep_in`